MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/app-does-not-appear-within-outlook.md

 If you don't see the app appear when viewing a list of emails, but you do see the app when you open an email, verify that the [Use and configure the Reading Pane to preview messages](https://support.microsoft.com/office/2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0) is enabled in Outlook.
 Outlook Apps such as Dynamics 365 App for Outlook are intended to appear in the reading pane when viewing a list of emails.

-## Cause 4: The specific type of email you're viewing isn't supported by Office Apps or the Dynamics 365 app
+## Cause 4: The specific type of email you're viewing isn't supported by Dynamics 365 App for Outlook

 #### Resolution

 Dynamics 365 App for Outlook is an Outlook Add-in.
 Some email types such as encrypted emails aren't available to use with Outlook Add-ins.
 For more information, see [Mailbox items available to add-ins](/office/dev/add-ins/outlook/outlook-add-ins-overview#mailbox-items-available-to-add-ins).
-In addition to the items not available for Office Apps, the Dynamics 365 App for Outlook doesn't currently support delegate users.

 ## Cause 5: The app needs to be redeployed